stormchaserroleplaying/stormchaserRPG/Species/Common/Elf/index.md

 ## Attribute Score Increase
 Your Dexterity score rises by 2.

-### Low-Light Vision
+### Fey Ancestry
-Elves can see twice as far as humans in conditions of dim light.
+You are immune to magic sleep effects and have +1d to your defences to avoid being charmed.

 ### Keen Senses
 You have +1d to Perception.

-### Fey Ancestry
+### Low-Light Vision
-You are immune to magic sleep effects and have +1d to your defences to avoid being charmed.
+You can see in dim light as though it were bright light, so you ignore the concealed condition due to dim light.

 ### Trance
 Elves don't need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.